-The weight of the car, without fuel and without driver, must not be less than 1030 kg at all times during the competition.
+The car must be engineered to achieve minimum weight not less than 1030 kg.
+The weight of the car, without fuel and without driver, must not be less than the minimum weight defined in the BOP tables at all times during the competition.
 The checking of the weight of any part that may have been replaced during the event is at the discretion of the Scrutineers.